-“Hexnode has one of the more intuitive UIs I have had the experience of using.
-Its ease of use is one of the reasons we've chosen it as our MDM solution.”
+“Hexnode has one of the more intuitive UIs I have had the experience of using...
+Its ease of use is one of the reasons we've chosen it as our MDM solution”

+The kiosk mode in Hexnode UEM allowed locking down the devices to a few necessary apps so that people wouldn't end up browsing the internet or using other apps not suitable for work.
 Since there were many departments with different functions, the devices needed to be grouped accordingly.
-Different policies could be associated easily with the device group.
+Different policies could be associated easily with device groups.
 Creating a dynamic group once would automate the grouping and policy association process forever.
 In fact, the admin only had to enroll the devices.

-Hexnode with Apple Deployment Programs such as DEP (Device Enrollment Program) and VPP (Volume Purchase Program) made iOS device management easier.
+Hexnode with Apple Deployment Programs such as DEP (Device Enrollment Program) and VPP (Volume Purchase Program) made iOS device management more straightforward.
 Enrolling in DEP automated the process of MDM enrollment and device supervision over the air.
 VPP enabled them to purchase and distribute apps in bulk and install them silently so that no user intervention was required.

 Hexnode UEM helped the IT team to reduce the hours of mundane work, which came with device deployment and management.
 Organized device grouping helped automate device management to an extent.
 Moreover, the simplicity of the product made it easier to implement the solution fast, and with very little help from tech support.